TusharDhage/aws/README.md

 # LAMBDA FUNCTION

 ```
-AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for us.
+AWS Lambda is a serverless compute service that runs your code in response to events and automatically
-We can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance and security.
+manages the underlying compute resources for us.We can use AWS Lambda to extend other AWS services with custom logic,
+or create your own back-end services that operate at AWS scale, performance and security.
 ```